-Companies grow.
-Information needs expand, hardware becomes obsolete or less productive, and the renewal cycle for new electronics and computer equipment gets shorter.
-As new IT equipment comes onboard, management is continually challenged with finding ways to retire old hardware best safely and economically.
+As companies and the number of their customers grow; information needs expand; hardware becomes obsolete or less productive; and the renewal cycle for new electronics and computer equipment becomes shorter.
+As new IT equipment comes onboard, management is continually challenged with finding ways to retire old hardware – all best, safely and economically.

-Managing IT Asset Disposition (ITAD) is becoming a critical worldwide industry.
-In 2018, for example, ITAD vendors oversaw the safe disposal or remarketing of 500 million metric tons of used IT equipment, according to a United Nations report.
+Simply put, managing IT Asset Disposition (ITAD) is becoming a critical industry across numerous countries.
+According to a United Nations report, for example, ITAD vendors oversaw the safe disposal or remarketing of 500 million metric tons of used IT equipment in 2018.

 The reasons for creating a plan for change may be that you: